sap-tutorials/Tutorials/tutorials/xsa-ml-e2e-github-mta/xsa-ml-e2e-github-mta.md

 ## Details
 ### You will learn
-Create a Multi Target Project by cloning a repostory from GitHub
+Create a Multi Target Project by cloning a repository from GitHub.

 ### Time to Complete
 **15 Min**